 Daniel O’Mahony is a Partner at Seroba Life Sciences and brings a wealth of experience in product development, strategic planning, licensing, corporate venturing, intellectual property management and commercialisation.

-Prior to founding SHS, spent eight years as management consultant with McKinsey & Co.
-Inc., most recently as senior engagement manager.
-Studied economics at Albert Ludwig University in Freiburg, Germany and the London School of Economics.
+Reinhilde Spatscheck, founder of SHS Capital, has spent eight years as management consultant with McKinsey & Co.
+Inc., most recently as senior engagement.

-Chas has over 20 years’ experience in the medical device industry.
+Chas Taylor has over 20 years’ experience in the medical device industry.
 He has been involved in successful medical device start-up companies since 1996.
-He co-founded embolic filter and carotid stent specialists MedNova which was acquired by Abbott in 2005.
-Before this he worked with CR Bard for twelve years in various sales, marketing and general management roles.
-During this time he was based in the USA for eight years in senior positions including Vice-President for Bard Cardiovascular.
+He co-founded embolic filter and carotid stent specialist MedNova which was acquired by Abbott in 2005.
+Before this he worked with CR Bard for 12 years in various sales, marketing and general management roles.
+During this time he was based in the USA for eight years in senior positions including Vice President for Bard Cardiovascular.

 Zeev Zehavi is Vice President of Venture Investments for Johnson & Johnson Innovation – JJDC, Inc. (JJDC) and joined in 1999.
 Mr. Zehavi’s background covers an extensive array of healthcare and related businesses.
 He spent over 10 years with Teva Pharmaceutical Industries, Ltd., including a five-year assignment as President of the bulk chemical business in North America.

 Yu Zhang is a head of unit at the European Investment Bank (EIB) in the Equity New Products and Special Transactions department, with a focus on venture debt financing of life science companies across Europe.
 Since 2015, EIB has built a portfolio of over EUR 500m with more than 20 venture debt investments in the life science sector.